Sign the Accord

 “The Accord is very important for workplace safety.
 The Accord works independently and neutrally and has earned a good reputation and credibility, abroad and among workers.
-The Accord ensures the safety of the workplace for workers.
-The garment industry is free of accidents due to the Accord.”
+The Accord ensures the safety of the workplace for workers.”

 What is the problem?